amchelle/amchelle.github.io/_posts/2023-03-22-sourdough-pie-and-quiche-crust.md

 ### 2. Make dough

-Measure 150g all-purpose flour, 65g starter, and 2g (pinch) of salt.
-Mix until fairly well combined.
-The starter will be sticky without added water so it will take some time to disperse.
+Measure 150g all-purpose flour and 2g (pinch) of salt.
+Mix together in a large bowl.

-Cut 7 tablespoons butter into small cubes over dough.
-Use your hands to mix the butter in, it will begin to soften from the warmth of your hands.
+Cut 7 tablespoons butter into small cubes over flour.
+Use your hands or a food processor to mix the butter in, it will begin to soften from the warmth of your hands and turn into small pea-sized pieces.

+Add 65g starter and combine with your hands until all the dry ingredients come together.
+If you find the mixture to still be dry, add a little more starter.

 Cover with a damp towel and let ferment for about 6-7 hours.
+If you want to use the dough quicker, skip the ferment and go straight to the next step.

 ![Make pie dough](/images/pie_dough.jpg)